Part 2: Cannabis & The ECS

 Emotional Healing

 The dlPFC is critically involved in the emotional reappraisal of personal traumatic memories such as one’s own wrongdoings, and such reappraisal is essential for spiritual advancement: when one learns compassion for self, one also learns compassion for others.
-In general, emotional reappraisal involves redefining negative events into positive teachings while lessening their negative emotional impact, which lies at the core of spiritual learning and personal growth.
+In general, emotional reappraisal involves redefining negative events into positive teachings while lessening their negative emotional impact, which lies in the core of spiritual learning and personal growth.

 Additionally, BLA CB1R activation allows one to be more aware of their emotional triggers, as it elicited behavioral responses to normally sub-threshold emotional stimuli (for both aversive [17] and rewarding [18] stimuli) — although subliminal, the event still exists and is still emotionally arousing, as evident with BLA activation.